Kick start healthy, active travel for students at your school with these initiatives and resources.

 Delivering Bike Ed in your school

 Bike Ed is designed to help children in grades 3-6 develop skills to ride safely and independently on roads and paths.
 It involves a mix of practical and classroom activities.
-We fund teachers to undertake accredited Bike Ed instructor training, as well as the provision of casual relief teachers.
+We can help fund teachers to undertake accredited Bike Ed instructor training.
 We can also source volunteers to assist teachers with Bike Ed delivery.

 Take a look at the reading below, and find out all the ways Bike Ed can benefit your students: